Arthur Hoare (cricketer, born 1871): Life

 The son of the Reverend Walter Marsham Hoare, he was born in October 1871 at Stibbard, Norfolk.
 He was educated at Eton College, before going up to Trinity College, Cambridge.
 While at Cambridge, he played football for Cambridge University A.F.C., gaining a football blue.
 After graduating from Cambridge, he became an Anglican clergyman.
-He was a curate at Kettering from 1894–1897.
+He was a curate at Kettering from 1894 to 1897.
 He went to South Africa in 1897, where he was a diocese chaplain at Cape Town until 1900.
 He served in the Second Boer War as a chaplain to the forces.

 Hoare continued his role as chaplain to the forces until 1909, holding postings at the Royal Military Academy and at Colchester Garrison.
 He returned to service as a chaplain to the forces in World War I, during which he was mentioned in dispatches.

 Following the war, he served as the rector of Colkirk until 1930, and the rector of Ashill from 1930 to 1941.
 He died at Ashill in March 1941.